Higher-genus quasimap wall-crossing via localization: Twisted graph space

 We denote the components of $\sigma$ by $(\vec x, z_1, z_2)$.
 The following conditions are required: \begin{itemize} \item {\it Image}: The sections $\vec{x} = (x_1, \ldots, x_{N+1})$ satisfy the equations

-\item {\it Nondegeneracy}\footnote{The nondegeneracy condition here, though cumbersome to write down, is simply the explicit statement of the length condition appearing in \cite[Section 2.1]{CFKBigI}.}: The sections $z_1$ and $z_2$ never simultaneously vanish.
+\item {\it Nondegeneracy}\footnote{The nondegeneracy condition here, though cumbersome to write down, is simply the explicit statement of the length condition appearing in \cite[Section 2.1]{CFKBigI}.}: The zero set of $\vec{x}$ is finite and disjoint from the marked points and nodes of $C$.
+The sections $z_1$ and $z_2$ never simultaneously vanish.
 Furthermore, for each point $q$ of $C$ at which $z_2(q)\neq 0$, we have

 and for each point $q$ of $C$ at which $z_2(q) = 0$ (and hence $z_1(q) \neq 0$), we have

 \item {\it Stability}: The $\Q$-line bundle

 is ample. \end{itemize}